gamemanual0/gm0/source/docs/robot-design/drivetrains/cad-tutorials.rst

 Choosing the Drivetrain
 -----------------------
-After learning your CAD program of choice, determine the necessary requirements for the drivetrain based on the current game.
+After learning your :term:`CAD <Computer-aided design (CAD)` program of choice, determine the necessary requirements for the drivetrain based on the current game.
 Teams should shoot for the wheelbase that works the best in that specific field’s layout.